tlhosep/distance_alarm/README.md

 <img src="pic/in_operation.jpg" width=200>

-The top LED fickers when the distance gets greater, the lower LED indicates "in operation".
+The top LED is dimmed when distance gets greater, the lower LED indicates "in operation".
 The housings sit on a 12V battery, you could definetly use a one with lower capacity (!).
 Left to the LEDs you see a motion detector to turn on the power, so not always power is consumed.
 On top of that a display shows the capacity of the battery.

 The distance sensor could be found on the lower end, fixed by tape on the IKEA shelf :)